Robert Francis QC will be publishing his

 Its staff are the key asset of any Trust whilst also being its biggest cost.
 On the positive side however, it is through its staff that any Trust will innovate and deliver high quality and efficient care.

 And this is where it gets tough (and possibly dangerous).
 The relentless drive to cut costs will continue.
 To make significant savings the pay bill for all staff (including doctors, nurses & other clinicians) will need to reduce.
 This will have a direct impact upon staff employment and take-home pay.
 These staff are already busy and pressured.
-Indeed you only need to look at today’s Nursing Times story to see that the majority of nursing staff already have concerns about staffing levels on their wards.
+Indeed you only need to look at today’s

 These staff will quite appropriately be encouraged, or even compelled, to escalate areas of concern upwards and these concerns should, if serious, reach the Trust Board.